-Needled evergreens, such as juniper, can be pruned in early spring (although we often "cheat" and take some cuttings for holiday decorations in late autumn or early winter—which is fine, as long as you do not overdo it).
+Needled evergreens, such as juniper, can be pruned in early spring (although we often "cheat" and take some cuttings for holiday decorations in late autumn or early winter.
+This is fine, as long as you do not overdo it.
 After you see the first hints of new growth emerging from your previous cuts, prune again to further reduce the height of evergreen shrubbery.

 Some Deciduous Examples